and-rew-too/PROJECTS/APLANTTRBSHT/readme.md

 ## (Hemiptera or Aphidiae) Plant Draining Devastations
 Aphids, those soft-bodied sap-suckers, can be a real thorn in the side of any botanist cultivating a thriving indoor haven.
 Here's a closer look at these green (or sometimes black, brown, yellow, or red) menaces:
-<br> Strong Water Spray: A forceful blast of water can dislodge aphids from your plants.
+<br> <b>Strong Water Spray<b>: A forceful blast of water can dislodge aphids from your plants.
 While effective for light infestations,
 repeat applications might be needed, and it's not suitable for delicate plants.
 <br>  Insecticidal Soap Sprays: Similar to whiteflies, insecticidal soap sprays (fatty acid salts)
 can be effective against aphids.
 Coat the undersides of leaves thoroughly, paying attention to areas where aphids congregate.